 Lake Iseo and the surrounding mountains have something for everyone.
 Activities include sailing, climbing, cycling, wakeboarding and much more.

 See Southern Europe's largest inhabited Lake Island by boat.
-We tell the story of the two mini islands San Paolo and San Lorenzo that like either side of the main island.
+We tell the story of the two mini islands San Paolo and Loreto that like either side of the main island.

 Take a guided tour around the vineyards of Franciacorta by bicycle.
 See how the third DOC wine (after Champagne and Cava) is made and tastes!